DavesCodeMusings/ftpdlite/SAMPLE.md

 QUIT
 221 Bye, Felicia.
 ```
-_Figure 2: Five hundred some odd lines of code committed just to sneak in Bye, Felicia_
+_Figure 2: Six hundred some odd lines of code committed just to sneak in Bye, Felicia_